Understanding Teething in Infants

 23-33 monthsSecond molars

 Remember: Every baby is different.
-Some babies get their first daant at 4 months, others at 10 months - both are completely normal!
+Some babies get their first daant at 4 months, others at 10 months - both are usually normal!

 Common Teething Symptoms (Daant Aane Ke Lakshan)